adilapapaya/markdown-resume/examples/source/adila.md

   Wrote algorithms simulating various different design decisions to ensure the optimum design was chosen.

   Revamped an exiting product quality monitoring tool to improve usability and speed, as well as to permit more in-depth analysis of issues.

-  Led hour long 'introductory' classes in `JMP` and `Excel` to other employees in the department.
-This involved introducing the attendees to the basics of data analysis in `JMP`, as well as training them on some of the lesser known 'tips and tricks' available for speeding up data processing.

 Open Source Statistics Library